alpengeist/gpt-companion/README.md

 Tested and developed under Windows 11

-*I am trying my best for the MacOS version.
-As I don't have a Mac myself, it's a bit difficult*
+*I'm doing my best for the MacOS version.
+Without having a Mac myself, this is a bit of a challenge.*.

 ## Installation